TzoharLary/base44-chat-rtl-toggle/README.md

 </tr>
 </table>

-> **Note:** Add screenshots showing the difference between text without and with the extension enabled.
+> These screenshots illustrate the UI before the extension is enabled and the cleaned-up experience after toggling RTL mode.

 ---